 The Ultimate Guide to a Safer Sleep Environment

 According to the American Academy of Pediatrics (AAP), babies should be placed on their backs for every sleep, including nap times.
-It’s important to follow the ABC’s of safe sleep: placing baby Alone, on their Back, in their Crib (or other safe sleeping place).
+It’s important to follow the ABC’s of baby safe sleep: placing baby Alone, on their Back, in their Crib (or other safe sleeping place).
 If your child falls asleep in a swing, car seat, stroller, etc. they should be moved to a firm sleep surface as soon as possible.
 Remember, every sleep counts.

 *Note: There are a very small number of babies who may have certain medical conditions and may need to sleep on their stomachs.
-In these rare instances, please consult with your child’s pediatrician, as she’ll know what’s best.
+In these rare instances, please consult with your child’s pediatrician, as they’ll know what’s best.

 - Place your baby to sleep on a firm surface.